 God that is both timely and powerful and endowed with His Holy Spirit.
 A word

-spoken through the anointing can accomplish more than a whole crew of
+spoken through the anointing can create more than a whole crew of

 construction workers can build in a month.
 The anointing brings conviction,

-person who walks in the anointing is obeying the Holy Spirit.
+person who walks in the anointing obeys the Holy Spirit.
 A person can

 obey the Holy Spirit, the anointing will erode to nothing through